Shaaali/identity-apps/docs/guides/conditional-auth/group-based-template.md

 Let's look at how this script works.

-When step 1 of the authentication flow is completed, the **onLoginRequest** function retrieves the logged-in user from the context.
-The logged-in user and the configured list of groups are passed to the following conditional authentication JavaScript function - `isMemberOfAnyOfGroups`.
-This function (which is available in Asgardeo by default) verifies whether the given user belongs to any of the listed groups.
-If the logged-in user belongs to any of the configured groups, authentication step 2 (TOTP) is prompted.
+1. When step 1 of the authentication flow is complete, the **onLoginRequest** function retrieves the logged-in user from the context.
+2. The logged-in user and the configured list of groups are passed to the following conditional authentication JavaScript function - `isMemberOfAnyOfGroups`.
+3. This function (which is available in Asgardeo by default) verifies whether the given user belongs to any of the listed groups.
+4. If the logged-in user belongs to any of the configured groups, authentication step 2 (TOTP) is prompted.

 ## Try it out

 Follow the steps given below.

 1. Access the application URL.
-2. Try to log in with a user who does not belong to any of the configured groups (manager or employee).
-You will successfully log in to the application.
+2. Try to sign in with a user who does not belong to any of the configured groups (manager or employee).
+You will successfully signed in to the application.
-3. Log out and log in with a user who belongs to the manager or employee group or both.
-You will be prompted with TOTP authentication.
+3. Log out of the application.
+4. Sign in with a user who belongs to the manager or employee group or both.
+TOTP authentication is prompted.
     <img :src="$withBase('/assets/img/guides/conditional-auth/totp-2fa.png')" alt="group-based-2fa-conditional-auth-totp-page">